Nashville-Public-Library/bedework-docs/docs/change-events/cancel.md

 # Cancel or Reschedule

 When event is less than five days out, mark events canceled instead of deleting them.
 If event more than five days out, delete the listing.
-After you've made a change to calendar, email the requestor, and copy Bedework calendar administrator.
+After making a change to calendar, email the requestor, and copy Bedework calendar's lead maintainer.

 ## Cancel or Update

-When do we mark an event canceled versus updating the existing event listing with new information?
+When to mark an event canceled versus updating the existing event listing with new information?

-- Canceled: If the event is totally canceled and isn’t just moving online, mark the event canceled.
-If event is more than five days out, delete.
+- **Canceled**: When the event is totally canceled and the event is less than five days away, mark the event canceled.
+If event is more than five days out, delete event entirely.
-- Room Change: If an event moves from in-person to online and date/time is the same, update the existing event listing to add virtual event details so patrons can connect.
+- **Room Change**: When an event moves from in-person to online and date/time is the same, update the existing event listing to add virtual event details so patrons can connect.
 Essentially, the “room” changed from Inglewood to Online.
-For this to work, we need “online” or “virtual” somewhere in the title.
+For this to work, we need “online" somewhere in the title.
-- Time Change Only: If the date is the same but the time changes, we update the existing event listing with new info.
+- **Time Change Only**: When a time changes, but the date is the same, update the existing event listing with new time.
-- Date Change Only: If the time is the same but the date changes, we update the existing event listing with new info.
+- Date Change Only: When the date changes, but the time time is the same, update the existing event listing with new date.
-- Date Change (or Date/Time both change): If an event moves to a different date and time.
+- Date Change (or Date/Time both change): When an event moves to a different date and time.
+Or, if multiple details change.
 Add a new entry in the Approval Queue, to verify all new details.
-Request Shared Systems delete the published event, with the old details, and publish the new entry.
+Request Shared Systems delete the original published event, then publish the replacement entry.

 ## Mark as Canceled